 All international students can work part-time and full-time in the UK.
-Students from non-EU countries can work an average of 10 hours per week during the semester and 20 hours per week during the vacations or semester break, depending on the type of visa they have in the UK, which is generally a Tier-4 visa.
+Students from non-EU countries can do a part-time job an average of 10 hours per week during the semester and 20 hours per week during the vacations or semester break, depending on the type of visa they have in the UK, which is generally a Tier-4 visa.
 The maximum number of hours you can work throughout the school year is usually written on your visa sticker or Biometric Residence Permit (BRP).
 If you wish to know the part-time job's salary in the UK for international students, this blog is a good read for you!

 When studying in any country, most international students search for part-time work.
 The reasons range from financial support to gaining experience to simply passing the time.
-Students studying in the UK can lower their school loans and learn new skills by working part-time.
+Students Studying in the UKcan lower their school loans and learn new skills by working part-time.
 This blog is for you if you want to study and work part-time in the UK.
 We address everything connected to part-time work in the UK for overseas students in this section.

 Part Time Job Rules for International Students in the UK